A Primary Trust

 Year 6

-Year 6 is a very exciting time for our pupils: it starts the final year at Primary School and we provide many opportunities for inspirational learning alongside preparing them for their next stage of school life.
+Year 6 is a very exciting time for our pupils, as it marks their final year at primary school.
+We provide many opportunities for inspirational learning alongside preparing children for the next stage of their school life.

-Our children go on a stimulating learning journey, exploring texts such as: Letters From The Lighthouse, Darwin - An Exceptional Voyage and Macbeth.
-These texts tie in our themes of WW2, Evolution and Crime and Punishment within the Anglo Saxon Period.
-The children explore poetry through The Highwayman and when studying Animals Including Humans; all of these topics enable the children to write for a range of purposes.
+Children embark on a stimulating learning journey, exploring texts such as Letters from the Lighthouse, Darwin’s Dragons, and Macbeth.
+These texts link closely to our themes of World War II, evolution, and crime and punishment within the Anglo-Saxon period.
+Children also explore poetry through The Highwayman and engage with eye-catching non-fiction texts when studying Animals Including Humans.
+Together, these topics enable children to write for a wide range of purposes and audiences.

 The Echelford Primary School